Krzyzewski K-O'd: North Carolina takes out coach, Duke 81-77

 R.J.
 Davis came back with two free throws, then after Duke’s Mark Williams, in foul trouble all night, missed a pair from the line, Carolina worked the ball around the perimeter.

-Tar Heels guard Leaky Black set a pick — make that threw a block — on Trevor Keels to free up Love, who drained a 3 for a four-point lead and what felt like massive breathing room in this one.
+Tar Heels guard Leaky Black set a pick — make that threw a block — on Trevor Keels to free up Love, who drained a 3 from near the top for a 78-74 lead and what felt like breathing room in this one.

 Love made three more free throws down the stretch, and then it was over.
 Krzyzewski and his wife walked off the floor together, same as they had after four wins during the run to his record 13th Final Four.

-Near the other bench, Hubert Davis was crying again, much as he did last weekend when North Carolina punched its ticket to its record 21st Final Four.
+Near the other bench, Hubert Davis was crying again — just like Ol’ Roy — much as he did last weekend when North Carolina punched its ticket to its record 21st Final Four.

-“I felt like over the last two or three years , North Carolina wasn’t relevant,” said Davis, whose biggest win came a year to the date after Hall of Famer Roy Williams announced his own retirement.
+“I felt like over the last two or three years , North Carolina wasn’t relevant,” said Davis, whose biggest win came a year to the date Williams announced his own retirement.
 “North Carolina should never be irrelevant.
 It should be front and center with the spotlight on them.”

 Freshman Paolo Banchero led the Blue Devils with 20 points and his classmate, Keels, had 19.
 Another freshman, A.J.
 Griffin, never really got untracked, finishing with only six points.